LisaDou/sketch-generator/README.md

 - Export assets in PDF, SVG, EPS & TIFF format
 - **Export selection only**: if you have a selection when running the command, only the selected assets will be generated.
 This is useful for quick exports in complex documents, where you don't want to export the whole shebang.
+- If you add a "@bounds" layer at the bottom of your layer group, it will be used for dimensions but won't get exported.
+This is usefull to use as a testing background for icons, where you want to keep the background transparent when exporting.

 ## Rules